 Get the Necessities in Order Before Winter

-In a few months I’ll celebrate a decade living in Minnesota.
-It’s hard to believe nearly ten years have passed since I first made the decision to move, but over those ten years I’ve learned how to not only get through winter, but to enjoy it.
+In a few months, I’ll celebrate a decade living in Minnesota.
+It’s hard to believe nearly ten years have passed since I first made the decision to move, but over those ten years, I’ve learned how to not only get through winter but to enjoy it.
 Here are a few of the most important things I’ve learned about preparing for a Minnesota winter:

 - Proper clothing comes first, fashion comes second.
 Your shoes will get covered in snow and salt, the wind will hit you in the face without remorse and the cold air will shock your nostrils and lungs.
 Staying warm and dry is everything.
 I love The North Face winter gear, like my jacket and boots, from REI.

 - Get your furnace tuned up before winter!
 When we bought our first house a few years ago, our furnace died in January.
 We had to run several space heaters and sleep in layers for three days until a furnace company could come out and replace it.
-We were so thankful no pipes froze or bursted in our home.
+We were so thankful no pipes froze or burst in our home.

 - Most importantly, get outside and make the most of winter!
 Don’t waste the sunny days and get fresh air even when it’s cloudy.
 You will always be glad you did it.